onera/Broadcast/README.rst

-See BROADCAST full documentation at `readthedocs <https://broadcast.readthedocs.io/en/latest/>`_.
+See BROADCAST full documentation at `readthedocs <https://broadcast.readthedocs.io/en/latest/>`_ (documentation not updated, see docs/source/tutorialbl.rst for an updated tutorial).

 #.
 Compilation in the root folder must be done to run the code.
 #. 'srcfv' folder includes BROADCAST source -> Compilation inside this folder must be done to run the code.